-In the context of SDR paradigm, GRANIT team studies the rapid prototyping of flexible radio waveforms leveraging High Level Synthesis.
+SDR platforms In the context of SDR paradigm, GRANIT team studies the rapid prototyping of flexible radio waveforms leveraging High Level Synthesis.
 Both algorithms and architectures are taken into account to target heterogenous (software and hardware) SDR platforms.
 During the Equipex FIT, GRANIT members have experienced the Nutaq Perseus platform to validate our research by targeting two standards (IEEE 802.15.4 and IEEE 802.11a).
 We currently use Zynq-based platform from Xilinx to achieve the above mentioned heterogeneity.

 The ROSE platform (Software Defined Radio Platform for IoT heterogeneous embedded systems) has been deployed in 2017.
 The platform is composed of several USRP-310 devices from Ettus.
 These SDR belong to the new generation where the architecture is based on both a PS (processing system, here a dual core CPU) and a PL (programmable logic, e.g an FPGA); based on Zynq platform.
-The SDR platform has been partially funded by the Brittany region (CD22) and by the University of Rennes.
+The SDR platform has been partially funded by the Brittany region, the Côtes d'Armor Department Council (CD22) and the University of Rennes.